-Including text support (or SMS support) as part of your multichannel strategy is a great way to provide better customer experiences, differentiate your service, and make your team more efficient.
-With text support, your mobile customers will appreciate the easy access to information or help.
-In fact, 52% of US consumers would prefer texting customer support over their current preferred form of communication.
-Another great benefit is text can help teams decrease handle time: consumers are accustomed to the more casual, succinct exchanges made via text, so agents can respond faster and more concisely.
+Including text support (or SMS support) as part of your strategy is a great way to offer better experiences through multiple channels, differentiate your service, and make your team more efficient.
+Your mobile customers will appreciate the easy access to information, the ability to answer a simple question, or quick account updates.
+In fact, 52% of US consumers would prefer texting support over their current preferred form of communication.
+Another great benefit is text can help teams decrease handle time: as with social media, consumers are accustomed to the more casual, succinct exchanges made via text, so agents can respond faster and more concisely.
 Many companies are already seeing great results from offering text support.

-That being said, providing text support is new for many companies.
-It’s important to follow some very basic best practices or risk using it incorrectly, leading to interactions that will turn customers off to what otherwise can be a channel for great experiences.
+That being said, providing text support is a change in technology for many companies.
+But hey, so was the computer.
+So it’s important to follow some very basic best practices or risk using it incorrectly, leading to interactions that will turn customers off to what otherwise can be a channel for great experiences.

-Here are a few tips and best practices:
+Here is a guide with a few resources and best practices:

 Ease into it

-As your team ramps up text support, gradually introduce your text support number to customers.
-Don’t immediately publish your text support number on your website or in your app.
-Instead, extend your text line to VIP customers via email or proactive text messages.
-Once your team understands how often and how many of your customers will like use the channel, and what their expectations are, you can introduce it more broadly.
+As your team ramps, gradually introduce your this new feature to customers.
+Don’t immediately publish your number on your website or in your app.
+Instead, extend your text line to VIP customers via email, proactive messages, videos, or other content channels.
+Once your team understands how often and how many will like use the channel, and what their expectations are, you can introduce it more broadly.